hackclub/hackclub/workshops/rock_paper_scissors/README.md

 Now we have to write a command so the computer chooses rock, paper or scissors randomly!
 `computer = t[randint(0,2)]`.

-Now we will set the player to false so we can keep the game in a loop to do that just type, `Player = False`.
-Now you have to write some code so the player could enter his/her name.
+Now we will set a variable to false and by using it in a `while` loop, we can keep the game playing infinitely!
+To do that , just type `Player = False`.
+Now you have to write some code so the player can enter his/her name.
 Also to make a score system enter the following code:
 ```
 You = 0